ZHAWAMIR/ai-applications-fs25/end-of-module-exam-doc/end-to-end-application/README.md

 # Apartment Price Prediction

 ## Project Description

 Predicts renting price of apartments in canton of Zurich.

 ## Results

 The model is still overfitting, more data may help to improve the performance of the model.
 The canton of Zurich has 160 political municipalities.
 With only 2344 data points, a municipality has an average of 14.65 data points.
-With more data, the location
+With more data, the location.

 ### Name & URL

 | Name          | URL |
 |--------------|----|
 | Huggingface  | [Huggingface Space](https://huggingface.co/spaces/kuhs/apartment) |
 | Code         | [GitHub Repository](https://github.com/bkuehnis/ai-application-apartment-prediction/tree/main) |

 ## Data Sources and Features Used Per Source

 | Data Source | Features |
 |-------------|----------|
 | [Immoscout24](https://www.immoscout24.ch/) | bfs_number, rooms, area, price, postalcode, address, town, description_raw |